borntofrappe/borntofrappe.github.io/src/log/pixel-art.md

 ---
 title: Pixel art
-brief: An experiment, nay an excuse, to concoct more 2D sprites
+description: An experiment, nay an excuse, to concoct more 2D sprites
-entry: 1
-datetime: '2022-12-29T15:38'
-tags: design, 2D, spritesheet
+date: 2022-12-29 15:38:00
 ---

 This website has an undeniable preference for 2D sprites.
 Of course you won't notice this without CSS, but let's assume you are seeing the results of the stylesheet manicured just for you.